yvcdev/yvcdev/README.md

 - 👋 Hi, I’m Yeinson Valencia
 - 👀 I’m interested in mobile and web development
 - 🌱 I’m currently developing a mobile app for ios and android
-- ⚙️ Send me an email if you want to check the code of the app
+- You can check the code here: https://github.com/yvcdev/t-helper
 - 📫 You can email me to yvcdev@gmail.com or icoye06@gmail.com

 <!---